 The bar fine is basically a fixed amount you need to pay to the owner of the bar to compensate him for the loss of business that comes with a particular girl leaving with a customer.
 Sounds confusing?
 It isn’t.
 Imagine you run a small bar with five girls.
 Supposing that at 10pm three of them already left with customers – don’t you think it will be more difficult for the remaining two girls to attract new customers and sell drinks?

 It’s just fair that the bar owners get paid whenever a girl leaves the bar.
 In fact, it’s actually a crucial part of their income.
-At the same time, it couldn’t be more convenient for us to have the girly bars available – it’s the easiest way to enjoy yourself with young and attractive Filipina girls and if you are willing to pay a little extra in form of lady drinks and bar fines as opposed to if you try to get girls elsewhere, then it can certainly be worth it.
+At the same time, it couldn’t be more convenient for us to have the girly bars available – it’s the easiest way to enjoy yourself with young and attractive Filipina ladies, and if you are willing to pay a little extra in form of lady drinks and bar fines as opposed to if you try to get girls elsewhere, then it can certainly be worth it.

-In this short guide I will answer your most important questions on this topic.
+In this guide I will answer your most important questions on this topic.
 “What is a bar fine?” should be quite clear now, but there are a few more things you should know: First thing, you will need to pay the bar fine up front.
-That means, when you pay the bill and you agreed with your girl that she joins you, then they will add the price of the bar fine on top of your bill for your drinks and the lady drinks you might have bought your girl.
+That means, when you pay the bill and you agreed with your lady that she joins you, then they will add the price of the bar fine on top of your bill for your drinks and the lady drinks you might have bought your girl.

 2 Types of Bar Fines in the Philippines